CitrusSolutions/docker-php/README.md

 If you have selinux enabled (for example you're running Fedora), append ":Z" (without the quotes) to the command.

-Currently available platforms are drupal and magento.
+Currently available platforms are drupal, magento and livehelperchat.

 Start your newly created docker.